Alexander-Barth/NCDatasets.jl/paper/paper.md

 # Features

 The main objects in the netCDF data model are the dataset (typically representing a whole file), variables (named n-dimensional arrays with named dimensions), dimensions (mapping the dimension names to the corresponding length), attributes and groups (a dataset contained within a dataset).
 Groups can be recursively nested.
-Variable names must be unique within a given group, but two different groups can re-use the same name.
+Variable names must be unique within a given group, but in two different groups, variable names can be re-used.
 Current features of NCDatasets include:

 * Attributes, dimensions and groups are exposed to users as dictionary-like objects.
 Modifying them will directly modify the underlying NetCDF file as long as the file is open in write mode.
 * Variables are exposed as array-like objects.
 Indexing these arrays with the usual Julia syntax will result in loading the corresponding subset into memory.
 Likewise, assigning a value to a subset will write the data to the disk.